 ‘Boijmans Next Door’ challenges visitors to the Wereldmuseum to look at the collections of both Rotterdam museums in a different way.
 This special pas de deux with objects from both collections provides insights into the worlds in which they originated and in which they acquired meaning.
-The exhibition ‘Remix Rotterdam’, the tenth in the collaborative project ‘Boijmans Next Door’, runs from 4 September 2020 until 9 January 2022.
+The exhibition ‘Remix Rotterdam’, the tenth in the collaborative project ‘Boijmans Next Door’, runs until 9 January 2022.

 ‘Remix Rotterdam’ is an encounter between two museums: Museum Boijmans Van Beuningen and the Wereldmuseum: museums that are inextricably linked to the city of Rotterdam and share common donors and visitors.
 Museum Boijmans Van Beuningen, which opened in 1849, has traditionally focused on collecting Western objects and works of art.
 The Wereldmuseum, founded in 1885, focuses primarily on cultural artefacts from Asia, Africa and the Americas.
 The exhibition, featuring 120 objects from the Middle Ages to the twentieth century, constitutes an experimental, cosmopolitan museum based on a remix of the Rotterdam collections.
 It blurs classical collecting categories and reveals trans-historic and transcultural connections.

 The exhibition has been curated by Alexandra van Dongen, curator at Museum Boijmans Van Beuningen, and Wouter Welling, curator at the National Museum for World Cultures.
 It brings together works of art and everyday objects from all over the world, creating a dialogue between different cultures.
 Remix Rotterdam explores four types of encounters: universal and artistic encounters, trade encounters and (post-) colonial encounters.
 Each encounter brings together objects that together tell a more complex story.